 |Non GST supply|

-Explanation: In this table, value of inward supplies that are nil-rated or non-GST inward supplies received by the taxpayer must be mentioned.
+Explanation: In this table, the value of inward supplies that are nil-rated or non-GST inward supplies received by the taxpayer must be mentioned.

 6.1 Payment of tax